 We tried out different walls, some more challenging than others.

 I would be lying if I said I didn’t give up after a couple of climbs.
-While climbing one of the walls I slid, lost my grip and thought I would fall.
-Luckily I held on one of the holds quick enough so I did not fall.
-At this point I swore to never go rock climbing again.
+While climbing one of the walls I slid, lost my grip, and thought I would fall.
+Luckily I held on to one of the holds quick enough so I did not fall.
+At this point, I swore to never go rock climbing again.

 Another thing to note is that if you hold on to the holds for too long while trying to figure out your next move, you get tired and you can easily slip.